HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation.md

 ## Overview

 IQ is an AI-powered assistant integrated into DX.
 It is delivered as a containerized microservice (`dx-iq-integrator`) that serves both the backend API and the UI assets.
+The IQ deployment also includes the DX MCP server (`dx-mcp-server`), which provides the Model Context Protocol bridge used by IQ to communicate with supported AI and DX services.

+For detailed MCP deployment and operations guidance, refer to [MCP Server for IQ](./mcp/index.md).

 Depending on your environment, enable or disable IQ using one of the following methods: